 Performing Arts

-Drama is one of the Performing Arts subjects.
-In the first three years, students study a combination of Drama, Dance and Music on a carousel, spending four weeks on each discipline.
+Performing Arts is made up of Dance, Drama and Music.
+In the first three years, students study a combination of Dance, Drama and Music on a carousel, spending approximately four weeks on each discipline in each rotation.
 They will have around 30 lessons of each subject throughout the year.
-There are also a variety of extra-curricular activities within Performing Arts including: Drama Club, Drama productions, Rock School, instrumental lessons, Dance Club, trips to see performances and in school workshops by professional companies.
+There are also a variety of extra-curricular activities within Performing Arts including: Dance Club, Drama Club, Vocal Group, Whole School Productions, Showcases, instrumental lessons, trips to see performances, in school workshops by professional companies, involvement in local events.

 What will be studied in Year 7